 - Do teachers and staff address the student holistically?

-Children with Asperger’s are smart and capable.
-But at this age, your child may not know how to navigate the school system to get the special education services they need.
-Be your child’s biggest promoter and they will grow up knowing what they need and how to get it.
+Children with high-functioning autism and Asperger’s are smart and capable.
+But, as a teen, your child may not know how to navigate the school system to get the special education services they need.
+Be your child’s biggest advocate and teach them how to stand up for their own needs.